mas-bandwidth/gafferongames/content/post/sending_and_receiving_packets.md

             unsigned short port;
         };

-And here's how to to send and receive packets with these classes:
+Here's how to to send and receive packets with these classes:

         // create socket

         const int port = 30000;

         Socket socket;

         if ( !socket.Open( port ) )
         {
             printf( "failed to create socket!\n" );